Fort Macon State Park

 Fort Macon State Park is a North Carolina state park in Carteret County, North Carolina, in the United States.
 Located on Bogue Banks near Atlantic Beach, the park opened in 1936.
 Fort Macon State Park is the second most visited state park in North Carolina, with an annual visitation of 1.3 million, despite being one of the smallest state parks in North Carolina with 424 acre.
 Fort Macon was built as part of the Third System of US fortifications, and was preceded by Fort Hampton of the Second System.

 The Battle of Fort Macon was fought there during March and April 1862.
-Fort Macon is made up of 2,379,546 bricks—more than any other U.S. fort.

 In addition to the fully restored fort, the park offers visitors both soundside and surf fishing, nature trails, ranger guided tours, a protected swim area, a refreshment stand, and a bathhouse.
 The park is open year-round, but during the non-summer months the protected swimming area, refreshment stand, and bathhouse are not available.

 Fort Macon State Park also surrounds United States Coast Guard Station Fort Macon.
 The main gate is located directly across from the park office and barracks.

 History

 Five-sided Fort Macon is constructed of brick and stone.
-Twenty-six vaulted rooms (also called casements) are enclosed by outer walls that are 4.5 ft thick.
+Twenty-six vaulted rooms (also called casemates) are enclosed by outer walls that are 4.5 ft thick.

 In modern times, the danger of naval attack along the North Carolina coast seems remote, but during the 18th and 19th centuries the region around Beaufort was highly vulnerable to attack.

 Blackbeard and other infamous pirates were known to have passed through Beaufort Inlet at will, while successive wars with Spain, France and Great Britain during the Colonial Period provided a constant threat of coastal raids by enemy warships.
 Blackbeard's ship, the Queen Anne's Revenge "QAR" is thought to have been discovered in shallow water right off the park in the Atlantic Ocean and is being recovered.
 Beaufort was captured and plundered by the Spanish in 1747 and again by the British in 1782.